Sigfried/HivDescriptive/readme.md

 ### Development status

-In development and testing.
 In production.
-We're running this study at multiple sites.
+Version 1 with simple output is being piloted at 2 initial sites.